apollographql/apollo-link/docs/source/links/state.md

 Redux or MobX store.
 With `apollo-link-state`, you no longer have to maintain a second store for local state.
 Your Apollo Client cache is your single source of truth that holds all of your local data alongside your remote data.
-To access or update your local state, you use GraphQL queries & mutations just like you would for data from a server.
+To access or update your local state, you use GraphQL queries and mutations just like you would for data from a server.

 When you use Apollo Client to manage your local state, you get all of the same